phiamo/MopaBootstrapBundle/Resources/doc/less-installation.md

 MopaBootstrapBundle Less installation
 =====================================

-To effectively use all features of bootstrap you might want to use less together with bootstrap.
+To effectively use all features of bootstrap you want to use less together with bootstrap.
-Have a look into the following docs what it is and then maybe install it on your systems.
+Have a look into the following docs what it is and then install it on your system.

  * [Twitters Less Doc](http://twitter.github.com/bootstrap/less.html)
  * [Lesscss](http://lesscss.org/)

-Install nodejs and less css manually
+Installing nodejs and less css manually
 ------------------------------------

  - node.js: https://github.com/joyent/node/wiki/Installation